leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab5-create-database/lab5-create-database.md

     * **Create a new Database Home**: Use this option to provision a new Database Home for your database.

-    **Create administrator credentials**: *(Read only)* A database administrator SYS user will be created with the Password you supply.
+    **Create administrator credentials**: *(Read-only)* A database administrator SYS user will be created with the Password you supply.

        * **Username**: SYS
        * **Password**: Supply the Password for this user.
 The Password must meet the following criteria:

          A strong password for SYS, SYSTEM, TDE wallet, and PDB Admin.
-The password must be 9 to 30 characters and contain at least two uppercase, two lowercase, two numeric, and two special characters.
+The Password must be 9 to 30 characters and contain at least two uppercase, two lowercase, two numeric, and two special characters.
 The special characters must be _, #, or -.
-The password must not contain the username (SYS, SYSTEM, and so on) or the word "oracle" either in forward or reversed order and regardless of casing.
+The Password must not contain  (SYS, SYSTEM, and so on) or the word "oracle" either in forwarding or reversed order, regardless of casing.

-       * **Confirm password**: Re-enter the SYS password you specified.
+       * **Confirm Password**: Re-enter the SYS password you specified.

     ![Create Administrator Credentials](./images/create-db-admin-credentials.png " ")

     Using a TDE wallet password is optional.
-If you are using customer-managed encryption keys stored in a vault in your tenancy, the TDE wallet password is not applicable to your DB system.
+If you use customer-managed encryption keys stored in a vault in your tenancy, the TDE wallet password does not apply to your DB system.

-    > **Note:** For Customer-managed keys, Use Show Advance Options at the end of the Create Database dialog to configure customer-managed keys.If you are using customer-managed keys, or if you want to specify a different TDE wallet password, uncheck the Use the administrator password for the TDE wallet box.
+    > **Note:** For Customer-managed keys, Use Show Advance Options at the end of the Create Database dialog to configure customer-managed keys.If you are using customer-managed keys or want to specify a different TDE wallet password, uncheck the Use the administrator password for the TDE wallet box.
 If you are using customer-managed keys, leave the TDE password fields blank.
-To set the TDE wallet password manually, enter a password in the Enter TDE wallet password field, and then confirm by entering it into the Confirm TDE wallet password field.
+To set the TDE wallet password manually, enter a password in the Enter TDE wallet password field, then confirm by entering it into the Confirm TDE wallet password field.

     **Select workload type**: Choose the workload type that best suits your application: